Information kindly supplied by former PoAF T6-G pilot Joao M. Vidal

 – Two 100 Liters/80 Kg. napalm containers.

-– Guns and bombs aiming sight was a French S.F.O.M.
+– Guns and bombs aiming sight were a French S.F.O.M.
 83A.

-I was then send to Mozambique.
+I was then sent to Mozambique.
 Arriving there I had been assigned to AB6 (Nova Freixo) and frequently detached to AM61 (Vila Cabral) or AM62 (Marrupa).

 The operative armed T-6 I flew there in combat missions were: